Equivariant nonabelian Poincar\'e duality and equivariant factorization homology of Thom spectra: Introduction

+Here, $M^+$ is the one-point compatification of $M$; $\Map_{*}$ is the $G$-space of based non-equivariant maps with $G$ acting by conjugation.

-This theorem generalizes the nonabelian Poincar\'e duality theorem of Salvatore, Lurie, and Ayala--Francis.
+This theorem generalizes the non-abelian Poincar\'e duality theorem of Salvatore \cite[Theorem 6.6]{Salvatore2001configuration}, Lurie \cite[5.5.6.6]{HA}, and Ayala--Francis \cite[Corollary 4.6]{AF}.
 It describes equivariant factorization homology of an equivariant algebra in the category of $G$-spaces as a compactly supported mapping space.
-From our equivariant nonabelian Poincar\'e duality theorem, we recover equivariant Atiyah duality and equivariant Poincar\'e duality for $V$-framed $G$-manifolds.
+From our equivariant non-abelian Poincar\'e duality theorem, we recover equivariant Atiyah duality and equivariant Poincar\'e duality for $V$-framed $G$-manifolds.
+(See \cref{sec:NAPD}.)

-We use our structural results on the equivariant Thom spectrum functor, along with the equivariant nonabelian Poincar\'e duality theorem, to make several computations of interest.
-For example, we compute the factorization homology of representation spheres with coefficients in the Real bordism spectrum $MU_\mathbb{R}$, the Real topological Hochschild homology of $\HF_2$ and $\HZ_{(2)}$, and the equivariant factorization homology of the representation spheres $S^{2\sigma}$ with coefficients in $\HF_2$ and $\HZ_{(2)}$.
-The appendix, written by Jeremy Hahn and Dylan Wilson, computes the Real topological Hochschild homology of $\HZ$.
+We use our structural results on the equivariant Thom spectrum functor, along with the equivariant non-abelian Poincar\'e duality theorem, to make several computations of interest. \paragraph{Theorem 5.} (\cref{thm-comp}) Let $V$ and $W$ be finite dimensional $G$-representations and $A$ be the $G$-Thom spectrum of an $\EE_{V \oplus W}$-map, and let $M$ be a smooth $G$-manifold such that $M \times W$ equivariantly embeds in $V \times W$.
+With some assumptions on $X$ and $M$,

+Using the theorem, we compute the factorization homology of representation spheres with coefficients in the Real bordism spectrum $MU_\mathbb{R}$, the Real topological Hochschild homology of $\HF_2$ and $\HZ_{(2)}$, and the equivariant factorization homology of the representation spheres $S^{2\sigma}$ with coefficients in $\HF_2$ and $\HZ_{(2)}$.
+For example, we recover $\THR(\HF_2)$:

+Appendix B, written by Jeremy Hahn and Dylan Wilson, uses these theorems to compute the Real topological Hochschild homology of $\HZ$: \paragraph{Theorem 6.}(\cref{app:main-thm}) There is an equivalence of $\HZ$-module spectra

-The computations in this paper rely on the two main theorems quoted above: equivariant nonabelian Poincar\'e duality (\cref{thm:NPD}) and the behavior of the Thom spectrum functor under equivariant factorization homology (\cref{thm-fh-thom}).
-The reader mainly interested in computations can keep these theorems in mind while focusing on \cref{sec:computation} and the appendix.
+The computations in this paper rely on the two main theorems quoted above: equivariant non-abelian Poincar\'e duality (\cref{thm:NPD}) and the behavior of the Thom spectrum functor under equivariant factorization homology (\cref{thm-fh-thom}).
+The reader mainly interested in computations can keep these theorems in mind while focusing on \cref{sec:computation} and Appendix B.